Admissions

 Understanding how addiction medical hospitals handle overdoses is essential for improving response effectiveness and ultimately saving lives.
 Each component, from following the structured protocol to recognizing signs and administering naloxone, plays a vital role in managing opioid overdoses effectively.

-Risk Factors for Opioid Overdose1
+Risk Factors for Opioid Overdose

 Understanding the risk factors associated with opioid overdoses is crucial for healthcare providers in addiction hospitals.
 This section highlights complex risk factors, identifies high-risk patients, and discusses preventive interventions that can significantly impact overdose incidents.